Constitution 101: The Preamble

-The post A National Constitution? first appeared on Tenth Amendment Center.
+The post Constitution 101: The Preamble first appeared on Tenth Amendment Center.

 One of the more ludicrous claims about the Constitution is that fifty-five old white rich men just sort of “made it up.”
 There are two versions of this claim: One that it was put together out of whole cloth to serve their interests, and the other that it was revealed in a flash of divine […]